 The NAKFI Oversight Committee considers many ideas for Futures Initiative topics each year and bases its selection on each topic’s potential for engaging researchers at the intersections of science, engineering, and medical research to spark new discoveries.
-Topics are selected one to two years in advance, and the Oversight Committee will next consider potential topics for the 2014 initiative.
-Suggestions submitted as directly below must be received by August 1, 2012 in order to be considered.
+Have an idea for a future NAKFI conference?
+Share it with us.

 The Futures Grants provide seed funding to Futures Conference participants on a competitive basis to enable them to pursue important new ideas and connections stimulated by the conferences.
 Oftentimes, entire Task Groups (Interdisciplinary Challenge Teams), or individuals who made a connection at a networking event during the conference, apply for a grant together to further explore a line of inquiry initiated there.
 Grants are awarded up to $100,000.

 The Communication Awards are designed to recognize, promote, and encourage effective communication of science, engineering, medicine, and interdisciplinary work within and beyond the scientific community.
 Each year the Futures Initiative honors and rewards individuals with $20,000 prizes, presented to those who have advanced the public's understanding and appreciation of science, engineering, and/or medicine.
 These winners are honored during the Futures Conferences.